 6. Farmacy

 Owned by Camilla Fayed, Farmacy is a wellness-focused vegan restaurant offering nourishing and organic plant-based dishes.
-The stylish ambiance reflects their commitment to holistic well-being, and their menu features nutrient-packed dishes that promote a healthy and balanced lifestyle.
-I have visited Farmacy multiple times, and it has never disappointed.
-From afternoon tea, to breakfast, brunch and lunch.
+The stylish ambience reflects their commitment to holistic well-being, and their menu features nutrient-packed dishes that promote a healthy and balanced lifestyle.
+I have visited Farmacy multiple times, and it has never disappointed me.
+From afternoon tea to breakfast, brunch and lunch.

 Except for afternoon tea, their waffle mushroom benedict and pancakes are to die for.